aeonBTC/IbisWallet/README.md

 # Ibis Wallet

-A self-custody Bitcoin wallet for Android, inspired by [Sparrow Wallet](https://sparrowwallet.com/) but built for mobile.
+A self-custody Bitcoin wallet for Android, inspired by [Sparrow Wallet](https://sparrowwallet.com/) and realized as a mobile wallet.

 Designed for experienced users - no hand-holding, no training wheels.